Understanding What WiFi Is and How It Really Works

 How do Devices Connect to WiFi?

-Depending on what IEEE 802.11 standard your device falls under will determine what frequency it will use and the speed at which it will operate.
+Depending on what IEEE 802.11 standard your device falls under will decide what frequency it will use and the speed at which it will use.

 How Does WiFi Work?